A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Neurontin is a brand name for the medication gabapentin.
 Gabapentin is an anticonvulsant drug that affects the chemicals and nerves in the body involved in seizures and certain types of pain.
 It is primarily used to treat epilepsy (seizure disorders) and neuropathic pain (nerve pain) caused by conditions such as diabetic neuropathy, postherpetic neuralgia (nerve pain following shingles), and peripheral neuropathy.

-Neurontin (gabapentin) is believed to work by modulating the activity of certain neurotransmitters in the brain, specifically gamma-aminobutyric acid (GABA).
+Neurontin is believed to work by modulating the activity of certain neurotransmitters in the brain, specifically gamma-aminobutyric acid (GABA).
 By increasing GABA levels, it helps to decrease abnormal electrical activity in the brain, reducing the likelihood of seizures.
 In the case of neuropathic pain, gabapentin's mechanism of action is not fully understood, but it is thought to reduce the hyperexcitability of nerves and inhibit the transmission of pain signals.

 Gabapentin is available in various forms, including capsules, tablets, and oral solutions.
-The dosage and treatment duration will depend on the specific condition being treated, the individual's response, and other factors determined by a healthcare provider.

 How to use

-When using Neurontin, it is important to follow the instructions provided by your healthcare provider.
 Here are some general guidelines for using Neurontin, but please note that your specific dosage and instructions may vary:

 2. Take it with or without food: Neurontin can be taken with or without food.
-Follow your healthcare provider's instructions regarding whether to take it with a meal or on an empty stomach.

-4. Measure liquid medication accurately: If you are using Neurontin oral solution, use the provided measuring device or syringe to measure the correct dose.
+4. Measure liquid medication accurately: If you are using oral solution, use the provided measuring device or syringe to measure the correct dose.
 Shake the bottle well before each use.

 Dosage